asobrien/NAStools/README.md

 Two common file formats are:

 * ICARRT File Format
-* NASA Ames File Format (not yet supported)
+* NASA Ames File Format

-Currently NASA Ames File Format is not yet supported.
-It is similar to the ICARTT File format, yet its implementation into this toolbox is still under development.
+NASA Ames format is now supported!

 Note that only FFI = 1001 type-files are supported at this point.